richafnu/Viva/Viva/glint/start/introductory-emails.md

 ms.date: 04/07/2025
 ---

-# Introduce Microsoft Viva Glint programs to your organization: presurvey email templates
+# Introduce Microsoft Viva Glint programs to your organization: email templates

 Communicating survey expectations and results is an essential part of a strong engagement program strategy.
 You want every person in your organization to understand why you partnered with Microsoft Viva Glint.
 To share the importance of the feedback programs, customize our email templates.
 Use our suggested mailing timeframes to coincide with your survey journey.